ConnorBaker/2025-planet-nix/main.typ

 == Value

-- Padding, etc.
+- Less than 20 possible (internal) types
+- Structure is 24 bytes
+  - 8 bytes (due to padding) for the type
+  - 16 bytes for the actual content
+- Created everywhere during evaluation

 == List

-- Special-cased for lists of size 0, 1, and 2, which can fit in a Value
+- 0/1/2 element lists are inlined into a `Value`
+- Otherwise, a C-style array of `Value *`
-- Implemented as a C-style array, so great data locality
+  - Fantastic data locality
+  - No sharing of existing values

 == Attribute set

-- TODO: has it changed?
-I remember there being two arrays (one for names, one for values), but now it seems to be a vector of tuples.
+- C-style array of `Attr`, a structure with three fields
+  - `Symbol name` (4 bytes)
+  - `PosIdx pos` (4 bytes)
+  - `Value * value` (8 bytes)

+== Design

+- Primitives for operating on values should:
+  - be performant
+  - be composable
+- Data structure implementation should make the primitives exposed

 = Improvements #emoji.crystal